chaos-mesh/chaos-mesh/README.md

 Chaos Mesh is a cloud-native Chaos Engineering toolset that orchestrates chaos on Kubernetes environment.
 At the current stage, it has the following components:

-- **Chaos Operator**: the core component for Chaos orchestration.
+- **Chaos Operator**: the core component for chaos orchestration.
 Fully open sourced.
 - **Chaos Dashboard**: a visualized panel that shows the impacts of chaos experiments on the online services of the system; under development; curently only supports chaos experiments on TiDB.

 See the following demo video for a quick view of Chaos Mesh: